flashbots/suave-specs/specs/rigil/kettle.md

 ## Becoming a Kettle

 Currently, Kettles are not permissioned, but participation in the confidential data store synchronization protocol is.
 To join the network, you must run the entire Kettle software stack and connect to the existing network via bootnode or known peer.
-Eventually, Kettles will be associated with an on-chain registry.
+Eventually, Kettles will be associated with an onchain registry.

 ### Kettle Identification